 The blood sugar is 140 mg/dL to 180 mg/dL i.e. 7.7 mmol to 10 mmol.
 The body may function relatively normally.

-But, if we are in this zone for a long period of time that can lead to a risk of long-term complications.
+But, if we are in this zone for a long period that can lead to a risk of long-term complications.

 High Blood Sugar

-The body can start to release ketones in the urine and turn to fat in order to get energy.
-In order to find out if we have ketones in the urine, we may buy strips to make a test.
+The body can start to release ketones in the urine and turn to fat to get energy.
+To find out if we have ketones in the urine, we may buy strips to make a test.

 If someone has ketones in the urine, they should immediately see a doctor.